Tyson652/profile-website/README.md

 - styles.scss.map
   - File used to link styles.scss and styles.css
 - pics folder
-  - Contains images used on the website.
+  - Contains atm-pic.png, bali.jpg, maze-pic.png, zen-pic.png which are used on the website.

 ## Built With:
 - Visual Studio Code.